SlyPex/graph-gym-hpa/README.md

 1. Start by installing ![istio](https://istio.io) using `istioctl` command line tool, follow the steps at ![Installation steps using istioctl](https://istio.io/latest/docs/setup/install/istioctl/)
 2. Deploy prometheus using the file ![prometheus.yaml](./k8s_config_files/prometheus.yaml)
 - ```bash
-  kubectl apply k8s_config_files/prometheus.yaml
+  kubectl apply -f k8s_config_files/prometheus.yaml
   ```
 > [!NOTE]
 > This ![prometheus.yaml](./k8s_config_files/prometheus.yaml) file should work out-of-the-box with istio, because it's the same file from the addons provided by istio project with some minor changes :
 >
-> - Number of replicas is set to 2 to assure high availablity
+> - Number of replicas is set to 2 to assure high availabilty
-> - Added a prometheus service of type NodePort to ensure the continuous connectivitiy with prometheus API.
+> - Added a prometheus service of type NodePort to ensure the continuous connectivity with prometheus API.
 > - Changed Prometheus to scrape and aggregate metrics at the service level instead of the pod level to reduce scrape target cardinality and lower RAM usage.
 (RAM usage plateaus around 3.7 GB and stabilizes at about 1.8 GB)
 3. Deploy the benchmark application Online Boutique:
 - Create a new namespace named `onlineboutique`